hmenet/TALE/README.md

-A python rewrite of ALE part of a three level method in progress
+Three level Amalgamated Likelihood Estimation (TALE) is a three-level Duplication Transfer Loss (DTL) phylogenetic reconciliation method integrating gene, symbiont and host in a single framework.
+It is based on a reimplementation of ALE undated (https://github.com/ssolo/ALE) in python 3, requiring basic python packages.

+Duplication Transfer Loss (DTL) phylogenetic reconciliation is a set of method to compare the evolution of two levels, such as host and symbiont or gene and species, through three specific evolutionary events, duplication, horizontal transfer and loss.

+# Input
+TALE takes as input three sets of trees in newick format, and without taking into account branch lengths:
++ host : binary and rooted
++ symbiont : binary, rooted or unrooted, or a distribution of binary trees to account for uncertainty, to be amalgamated
++ gene : binary and unrooted, or a distribution of binary trees to account for uncertainty, to be amalgamated

-# requirement :
+# Requirement :
-python 3
+Python 3 with numpy, random, os, time, argparse, multiprocessing, sys

 # Usage :

-input : lower tree and upper tree
+## 2-level :

+Input : a directory with a (or a set of) binary rooted upper tree (host, species) in newick format, and a directory with a lower tree (symbiont, or gene) in newick format

-output : reconciliation scenarios in recphyloxml, see https://github.com/simonpenel/rectree2svg to get a visual representation in svg, and event frequencies.
+Output : reconciliation scenarios in recphyloxml, see https://github.com/simonpenel/rectree2svg to get a visual representation in svg, and event frequencies for each gene families.

 	python3 src/main.py upper_dir lower_dir

-Example, command line from the repo :
+## 3-level :

-	python3 src/main.py ex_pylori/pylori_species_tree/ ex_pylori/genes_sub2/
+	python3 src/main.py symbiont_dir gene_dir -tl host_dir

-Usage:

 		usage: main.py [-h] [-mdir MATCHING_DIR] [-mfile MATCHING_FILE] [-o OUTPUT]